racollado/bravodirector/README.md

 A lot of this code is AI-generated.
 And by a lot, I mean pretty much all of it.
 Am I proud of this fact?
 Not particularly.
 However, does it work?
 For the most part, I think.

 I like to consider this repository a supplementary digital artifact of the show that further showcases the bittersweet irony of instant AI gratification.
 Not all of this code makes sense for its intended goal.
-In fact, I found myself finding ways to work around the janky AI output in producing this show.
+In fact, in producing this show, I found myself finding ways to work around the janky AI output instead of making it right.

 However, the fact of the matter is, this show - which ultimately made people pretty happy - wouldn't have existed by its performance date had it not been for Claude.
 And, to me, there's something deeply horrifying about that fact.
 Thanks, Claude...
 I guess?